SoftVarE-Group/feature-model-benchmark/README.md

  - commands: fmb, create benchmark
  - if it doesn't exist, a new directory "benchmarks" is created next to "scripts" etc.
  - Feature-model files of feature models found during search are copied in a subdirectory of benchmarks

+Get all available feature models:
+ - commands: Nothing (i.e., just press "Enter"), all
+ - To save all available feature models in a new subdirectory of benchmarks:
+   1. fmb
+   2. "Enter"

 Additional commands:
  - help